inducer/pycuda/doc/source/driver.rst

         becomes unreachable.
 Any further use of the object is an error and will lead to undefined behavior.

+.. class:: PointerHolderBase

+    A base class that facilitates casting to pointers within PyCUDA.
+    This allows the user to construct custom pointer types that may have been allocated by facilities outside of PyCUDA proper, but still need to be objects to facilitate RAII.
+The user needs to supply one method to facilitate the pointer cast:

+    .. method:: get_pointer()

+        Return the pointer encapsulated by *self*.

 .. _pagelocked_memory :

 Pagelocked Host Memory